 - Sensory and/or physical needs

-There are a number of students with specific types of SEN currently supported at Springwell which include:
+There are a number of students with specific types of SEND currently supported at Springwell which include:

 - Autism Spectrum Disorders (ASD)

 - Physical difficulties such as cerebral palsy, neurofibromatosis and dyspraxia

 - Emotional and social development

 Special educational needs and disabilities summary for 2017-18